 Kelly Hannon, Communications Manager

 Other relevant links:

 Diverging Diamond Interchange (DDI)

-A diverging diamond interchange (DDI) is an innovative design that is increasingly being built or considered by state transportation departments.
+A diverging diamond interchange (DDI) is an innovative design that is increasingly being used by state transportation departments.

 Traffic is shifted to the left side of the road, which allows vehicles turning left to enter an interstate on-ramp without stopping at a traffic signal.

-A traffic analysis, in the form of an Interchange Modification Report, has been performed on the Diverging Diamond Interchange concept.
-The findings have been approved by the Federal Highway Administration and can be found below.
+A traffic analysis, in the form of an Interchange Modification Report, has been performed on the diverging diamond interchange concept.

 The findings, approved by the Federal Highway Administration, are below.

 Phase: Under Construction